 How do you serve pakoras?

-Pakoras are the star of show on my iftar table.
+Pakoras are the star of the show on my iftar table.
 You can pair them with a coriander and mint raita, plum chutney and even humble old ketchup.
 They also go well sprinkled with some chaat masala.

 I’ll let you in on a little secret – my husband once told me his dad used to enjoy Pakoras with chutney with roti as a complete meal, and since then that has been my emergency go-to dinner on days when I haven’t had the time to cook something.
 It’s absolutely delicious!

-This year in Ramadan, as always, I’m adamant Pakoras won’t be a regular show, but an occasional Iftar treat.
+This year in Ramadan, as always, I’m adamant Pakoras won’t be a regular show, but an occasional iftar treat.
 I’m going to try my utmost best to not give into the temptation and pile my plate sky-high with those mouth-wateringly divine treats.
 I’m going to dodge the plate of Pakoras with unwavering determination and reach for the healthier, lighter option.

 And as always, I’m very sure I won’t succeed.